dimitridjuric/gallery_inventory/README.md

 ### Setup

+To try this project, you need to clone the repository.
+Then navigate to the project folder and `vagrant up`.
-If you vagrant up this project it will create a postgres database called gallerydbwithusers.
+This will create a postgres database called gallerydbwithusers.
 Then it's going to run gallerydatabase_setup.py to create the tables.
 Finally it's going to import a small example database.
 (This database was exported from my testing using pg_dump)

-Before running the app you need to add the client secrets, and app id to these files: client_secrets.json fb_client_secrets.json
+Before running the app you need to add the client secrets, and app id to these files: client_secrets.json fb_client_secrets.json templates/login.html

-Once this is done you can run the app with python final_project.py
+Once this is done you can run the app by typing `vagrant ssh` and once in the linux virtual machine, navigate to the project folder `cd /vagrant` then you can run the code with `python final_project.py`

-Now the app is serving on http://localhost:8850/
+Now the app is serving on http://localhost:8050/

 ### Using the app